As barbs fly, Macri team says no need to fear Argentina devaluation

-BUENOS AIRES (Reuters) - Argentine presidential challenger Mauricio Macri’s campaign fought back on Thursday against ruling party claims that his plan to remove currency controls would unleash a sharp devaluation, saying it would instead reboot the ailing economy.
+BUENOS AIRES, Nov 5 (Reuters) - Argentine presidential challenger Mauricio Macri’s campaign fought back on Thursday against ruling party claims that his plan to remove currency controls would unleash a sharp devaluation, saying it would instead reboot the ailing economy.

 Macri’s pro-market plan to dismantle a web of controls on the struggling economy delights foreign and local investors, but has been at the center of government fear-mongering in an increasingly bruising campaign ahead of a Nov.
 22 run-off.